100 Notable alumni of

 -

-Leonard Simon Nimoy was an American actor, famed for playing Spock in the Star Trek franchise for almost 50 years.
-This includes originating Spock in the original Star Trek series in 1966, then Star Trek: The Animated Series, the first six Star Trek films, and Star Trek: The Next Generation.
-Nimoy also directed films, including Star Trek III: The Search for Spock (1984) and Star Trek IV: The Voyage Home (1986), and appeared in several films, television shows, and voice acted in several video games.
-Outside of acting, Nimoy was a film director, photographer, author, singer, and songwriter.
+Leonard Simon Nimoy was an American actor and director, famed for playing Spock in the Star Trek franchise for almost 50 years.
+This includes originating Spock in the original Star Trek series in 1966, then Star Trek: The Animated Series, the first six Star Trek films, Star Trek: The Next Generation, the 2009 Star Trek film, and Star Trek Into Darkness.
+Nimoy also directed films, including Star Trek III: The Search for Spock (1984), Star Trek IV: The Voyage Home (1986), and Three Men and a Baby (1987), and his career included roles in music videos and video games.
+In addition to acting and filmmaking, Nimoy was a photographer, author, singer, and songwriter.

 -